MrJoy/flux-hue/README.md

 Display lights the bridge knows about, along with a great deal of state information about each one.
 The `--order` parameter takes a comma-separated list of column numbers, starting from 0.

-_TODO: Make `order` more friendly by making indexing 1-based, and allowing named column references._

 ```bash
 hue lights
 hue lights --order <columns>